Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hyde Park and Sayler Park are the two safest Cincinnati, OH neighborhoods.
 Both of these neighborhoods have a rate of 13 crimes per 100 people, which is significantly lower than the city average.
 Typically, crime in each of these safe neighborhood options involves property crime rather than violent crime.

-If you are planning a visit, don’t let the crime statistics intimidate you.
-Cincinnati is a far cry from being one of the most dangerous cities in the country.
-As long as you avoid the most dangerous neighborhoods, you’ll be fine.
+I hope you found my guide on staying safe in Cincinnati, Ohio to be helpful!
+Don’t let the crime statistics intimidate you – Cincinnati is a far cry from being one of the most dangerous cities in America.
+As long as you avoid the most dangerous neighborhoods, you can safely enjoy the Queen City.